pierrealexandregoya/Webgame/README.md

 This project was meant as a framework to ease the development of multiplayer games proposing a C++ library for the server part and some generic scripts in JS for a frontend in browser.
 It ended as a way too complex solution to achieve this goal regarding the existence of professional projects like Unity.

-A main() function setting up and launching the server would look like that (See full code at lib/server/src/application.cpp):
+A main() function setting up and launching the server would look like that (see full code at lib/server/src/application.cpp):
 ```cpp
 int application(int ac, char **av)
 {